alflennik/shadowbind/readme.md

 <div style="display: none !important" :show="isHidden"></div>
 ```

-- For all bindings, a value of `null` will result in the element not being updated.
+- For all bindings, a value of `null` or `undefined` will result in the element not being updated.
 The current value will remain unchanged.
-- A value of `undefined` will result in an error (`shadowbind_key_not_found`).
 - Unlike other binding languages, the values are "dumb" - not supporting logic like ternary statements, if statements, function calls, etc. This helps keep your HTML clean and simple.
 This logic is instead contained in the `bindings()` section.

 #### `attr:my-attr="value"`: